 Postpartum Perineal Pain

 Vulvar edema can be managed with ice packs and pain medication.
+Granulation tissue at the site of a laceration can be treated with silver nitrate, topical estrogen, and potentially excision.

 Dyspareunia, especially when accompanied by vaginal dryness and post-coital bleeding, may be related to vaginal atrophy due to breastfeeding and hormonal changes.
 Water soluble lubricants and topical estrogen may be beneficial.
 Counseling helps to reassure the patient and her partner that reduced lubrication is a temporary physiologic phenomenon.